CU-CloudCollab/aws-manage-lifecycles/README.md

 This step bakes in the customizations that you made locally.

 Here, you simply want to find the CloudFormation stack you made earlier, and update it.
-Specify the same template ([cloudformation/lambda-manage-lifecycles.yaml]) but this time around, change the CodeS3BucketNameParam to be the S3 bucket you used in the "Customize the function" step.
-Change other stack parameters to match the settings you updated in [constants.sh].
+Specify the same template ([cloudformation/lambda-manage-lifecycles.yaml](cloudformation/lambda-manage-lifecycles.yaml)) but this time around, change the CodeS3BucketNameParam to be the S3 bucket you used in the "Customize the function" step.
+Change other stack parameters to match the settings you updated in [constants.sh](constants.sh).

-After the stack successfully updates, you can push new versions of [lambda.js] to the S3 bucket using the [go-update.sh] script.
+After the stack successfully updates, you can push new versions of [lambda.js](lambda.js) to the S3 bucket using the [go-update.sh](go-update.sh) script.
 When you want to finalize the script, bake it into the stack simply by updating the CloudFormation stack again, using the previous set of stack parameters.

 ## bash Scripts

-* **[constants.sh]** constants required for the bash scripts and for running lambda.js locally.
+* **[constants.sh](constants.sh)** constants required for the bash scripts and for running lambda.js locally.

-* **[go-setup-local.sh]** installs the Javascript libraries (npm modules) locally so that lambda.js can be run locally and so that you can create an appropriately structured Lambda deployment package for uploading.
+* **[go-setup-local.sh](go-setup-local.sh)** installs the Javascript libraries (npm modules) locally so that lambda.js can be run locally and so that you can create an appropriately structured Lambda deployment package for uploading.
-  * **[go-setup-local-docker.sh]** does the same thing but uses a Node.js Docker container to do it.
+  * **[go-setup-local-docker.sh](go-setup-local-docker.sh)** does the same thing but uses a Node.js Docker container to do it.

-* **[go-upload.sh]** zips the local lambda.js script and supporting Javascript modules into a Lambda-compatible package of code and uploads it to S3.
+* **[go-upload.sh](go-upload.sh)** zips the local lambda.js script and supporting Javascript modules into a Lambda-compatible package of code and uploads it to S3.
 This script is called by other scripts here.

-* **[go-update.sh]** Updates the Lambda function with the current version of the local lambda.js file.
+* **[go-update.sh](go-update.sh)** Updates the Lambda function with the current version of the local lambda.js file.

-* **[go-run-aws.sh]** allows you to manually invoke your Lambda function in AWS from the CLI.
+* **[go-run-aws.sh](go-run-aws.sh)** invokes your Lambda function in AWS from the CLI.

-* **[go-run-local.sh]** runs the lambda.js function locally, not by invoking the code in Lambda.
+* **[go-run-local.sh](go-run-local.sh)** runs the lambda.js function locally, not by invoking the code in Lambda.

-* **[go-run-local-docker.sh]** runs the lambda.js function locally in a Node.js Docker container, not by invoking the code in Lambda.
+* **[go-run-local-docker.sh](go-run-local-docker.sh)** runs the lambda.js function locally in a Node.js Docker container, not by invoking the code in Lambda.

-* **[go-run-test.sh]** runs some tests to show the interpretation of example lifecycle policies.
+* **[go-run-test.sh](go-run-test)** runs some tests to show the interpretation of example lifecycle policies.
-  * **[go-run-test-docker.sh]** runs the same tests, but uses a Node.js Docker container to do it.
+  * **[go-run-test-docker.sh](go-run-test-docker.sh)** runs the same tests, but uses a Node.js Docker container to do it.

 ## Javascripts

-* **[lambda.js]** contains a Node.js script for executing in Lambda.
+* **[lambda.js](lambda.js)** contains a Node.js script for executing in Lambda.

-* **[run-local.js]** will run that script on a local machine, instead of in AWS Lambda.
+* **[run-local.js](run-local.js)** will run that script on a local machine, instead of in AWS Lambda.

-* **[run-test.js]** tests some of the functions in lambda.js locally.
+* **[run-test.js](run-test.js)** tests some of the functions in lambda.js locally.
 Command line: